adambard/learnxinyminutes-docs/jquery.html.markdown

   {blur: myFunction1} // Triggered on blur
 );

-// You can manipulate the document with some methods
+// You can move and hide elements with some effect methods
 $('.table').hide(); # Hides the element(s)

-// Note: calling a function in these method will still hide the element
+// Note: calling a function in these methods will still hide the element
 $('.table').hide(function(){
     // Element hidden then function executed
 });